 Organized by Art Society Cultural Center foundation, Art Safari Bucharest is an annual exhibition focusing on the development of contemporary art.
 The success of the previous three editions has definitely placed Bucharest on the map of art capitals.
 Taking place between May 19th and June 18th, 2017 at Kretzulescu Galleries, the fourth edition of Art Safari will bring together both Romanian and international contemporary art galleries to showcase the evolution of their most recent work.
 With a unique scale in Romania, the 2017 event will once again host the Central Exhibition, this time curated by Wim Waelputas, the Director of the Contemporary Art Center in Ghent.
-Each year, the Central Exhibition focuses on a unique theme and features modern and contemporary art galleries.
+Taking a transhistorical perspective on the artistic landscape in Romania, the Central Exhibition Notes on a Landscape encompasses works from the beginning of the modern tradition to contemporary artistic positions.
+Organized around five chapters, it will explore topical issues on identity, politics and representation.
+There will be a focus on the variable role of the artist in society, in relation to these social and political contexts.
 Its program will be accompanied by a comprehensive educational program comprised of conferences, artists’ presentations and book launches.
 For the youngest audience, the fair will host the Art Safari Kids program, giving them an opportunity to develop their creativity through a variety of workshops in painting, sculpture, collage, and specially designed art tours.

 Art Safari Bucharest Exhibitors